 - By understanding our own attachment style we can better understand our own psychology and what influences our relationships

-READ DOC ATTACHED: ADULTOS Y GUIAS COMO EJEMPLOS A SEGUIR Y ACTITUD NAMASTÉ
+READ DOC ATTACHED: ADULTOS Y GUIAS COMO EJEMPLOS A SEGUIR Y ACTITUD NAMASTÉ (Click here for PDF)

 Whether we accept it or not, as a parent or simply being an adult human being, we naturally acquire the responsibility to guide our children and also be the best friend, partner and world citizen.
 In order to develop ourselves as the best ‘guide’ we can be, we need to become more aware and intentional about what it is we wish to develop.
 It is helpful to ask ourselves what qualities are the most important qualities to develop as a guide.
 We can get a good idea of the qualities that we believe are most impactful by reflecting on the qualities of those heroes or role models in our life.
 Who was an inspiration and why?
 Who had a positive impact on you?
 Who informed the view you hold of yourself; your view of the world; and who played a role in you being part of this work today.

 UM holds the view that every being with mind, consciousness has innate goodness.
 We call this the ‘Namaste Attitude’.
 ‘Namaste’ is a Sanskrit word that basically means, “I acknowledge the purity, or sacredness in another, from that pure, sacred place in me.”
 This may not sound too scientific, but research is now finding humans, and in fact mammals have a natural empathy, a compassionate tendency that appears to be an innate quality of goodness.
-It is that innate goodness that we practice relating too and focusing on rather than our projections of more superficial behaviors.
-Many behaviors develop due to all the habitual patterns and training children have absorbed from their families, caregivers, cultures and societies.
-As previously mentioned, these behaviors develop based on narratives and experiences.
+It is that innate goodness that we practice relating too and focusing on rather than our projections of more superficial behaviours.
+Many behaviours develop due to all the habitual patterns and training children have absorbed from their families, caregivers, cultures and societies.
+As previously mentioned, these behaviours develop based on narratives and experiences.
 If those influences are threatening or create a feeling of lack of safety and mistrust, then the Flight, Fright or Freeze survival instinct automatically reacts and so begins unhelpful patterns of response.
 Research now supports the ability for children to understand their inner world of thoughts and feelings from a young age.
 Children develop metacognition as young as 2.5 years old.
 This is the ability to think about thought.
 If children have this cognitive ability, then they are able to understand such inner workings as the actions that trigger emotion.
 So, it seems that training for children to develop their inner regulatory skills through understanding their own and other’s thoughts, emotions and potential is not unrealistic!

 The Namaste Attitude requires the parent or ‘guide’ follows a practice of mindfulness and introspection, strengthening and developing that quality in oneself.
 Really, we cannot hope to awaken those qualities in others if we haven’t first developed them in ourselves.
 We then have a good, experiential base to relate to that innate quality or ‘universal’ goodness in those children and people in our care and communities.
 This is the quality that allows us to resonate deeply with others, to connect on a non-judgmental basis of kindness, caring and acceptance.
 What a great gift for all who we meet!
 This is the reliable source of stability, security, safety that creates a sanctuary, or our communities!